arendst/Tasmota/README.md

 Default all sensors are disabled and MQTT Disabled, too.
 This is for better responding with Alexa.
+Default WIFI Setup is WIFI_MANAGER instead of WPS.
+I suggest to enter your wifi credentials in the user_config and change it to WIFI_RETRY to be sure your sonoff is connection back if your wifi fails.
 You can always enable what you need in the user_config.h

 Web Interface